 - Advance planning of likely exits based on mismatch of career expectations with sufficient time to bring replacements.

 The key to building a great culture is to insist that it happens systematically in every team, large or small, across the organisation.
 Team leaders and the HR manager’s appraisal must carry a strong weightage for managing the employee relations activities.

 While many organisations do have some or all of these practices as a guideline, all team leaders do not necessarily adhere to them.

-To build strong teams, developing leadership skills of managers at different levels must becomes a focus area for the top management; such that the onus of maintaining a motivating work culture rests on leaders at all levels.
+To build strong teams, developing leadership skills of managers at different levels must become a focus area for the top management; such that the onus of maintaining a motivating work culture rests on leaders at all levels.

 Please do leave your comments at the bottom and do share with others if you like this article.